seedstack/website/content/docs/seed/manual/jms/sending.md

 # Manually Created Session

 A connection can be injected directly inject and used to manually create all needed objects to send a message.
-In this case, except for the connection, nothing is managed by SEED. **Objects life cycles have to be dealt with (creation, closing, etc.).**
+In this case, except for the connection, nothing is managed by Seed. **Objects life cycles have to be dealt with (creation, closing, etc.).**

     public class MyUnManagedMessageSender {
         @Inject